Glenealy GAA: Football

 It was as a football team that Glenealy set out in Wicklow GAA.
 The first game they played was at Avondale on 20 March 1887, when they suffered defeat at the hands of Glendalough, 0-4 to nil.
 There was very little coverage for G.A.A. in those days, but they were noted in action again at Newrath on 19 February 1888, and this time they went down to Brittas 0-3 to 0-0.
 No names were mentioned in relation to either of those matches.

 Another mention was found of Glenealy footballers in 1907.
 On 21 April, they beat Killiskey 2-11 to 0-1 in some kind of a tournament game.
 Byrne, Doyle, Hennessy, Murray, Ellis, Farrell, Newsome and Healy were mentioned as playing well in that game.
 A small entry was located about the fact that they reached the Wicklow Junior final in 1921.
 They were beaten in that final by two points to one, but only one name was mentioned and that was Chris Mernagh of Ballinacor.
-However, Tommy Glynn (club PRO) did manage to dig up the names of that Glenealy team — Tom Porter (goal), Jack Horgan, Jack Jordan, Gen Dunne, Mick Durneen, Jack Flynn, Mick Dunbar, Frank Newsome, Paddy Doyle, Jim Porter, Bill 'Budget' Glynn, Lar 'Cricket' Byrne, Jack 'Bough' Byrne, Jim 'Doctor' Byrne, Jack 'Cocker' Byrne.
+Subsequent research indicated that the Glenealy team of that year included: Tom Porter (goal), Jack Horgan, Jack Jordan, Gen Dunne, Mick Durneen, Jack Flynn, Mick Dunbar, Frank Newsome, Paddy Doyle, Jim Porter, Bill 'Budget' Glynn, Lar 'Cricket' Byrne, Jack 'Bough' Byrne, Jim 'Doctor' Byrne, Jack 'Cocker' Byrne.
 Subs: Hugh Cooney, Jim 'Can' Byrne and Paddy 'Tige' Byrne.